adr1enbe4udou1n/express-boilerplate/README.md

 ### Commands

 * `npm run dev`, alias `gulp dev`
 Start Webpack assets compilation in development mode.
-CSS and JS are bundled into one super heavy JS file.
+CSS and JS are bundled into one super heavy app.js file.
+Main vendors as loadash, jquery, vue,... are splitted into sperated vendor.js file.
+This is useful for keep them cached after each application updates for end users.

 * `npm run watch`, alias `gulp watch`
 Same as `dev` but with Webpack watcher enabled for frontend assets.